morganthomas/winning-arguments/winning-arguments.md

 If "is a heap" is a precise predicate, then at some point, removing a single grain of sand from the heap must cause us to pass from having a heap of sand to not having a heap of sand.
 However, it seems intuitive that a single grain of sand cannot make the difference between having a heap of sand and not having a heap of sand.
 The usual conclusion is that "is a heap" is a **vague predicate**.
 "Is a heap" is somehow different from a precise predicate, in such a way that some objects are neither discernibly heaps nor discernibly non-heaps.

 There are many different theories of what it means for a predicate to be vague, and of how to make sense of vague predicates and their seemingly paradoxical nature.
-[PhilPapers has catalogued over a thousand scholarly works on "Vagueness and Indeterminacy."](https://philpapers.org/browse/vagueness-and-indeterminacy) The academic debate around vagueness is, as you might guess, stunningly intricate and complicated.
+[PhilPapers has catalogued over a thousand scholarly works on vagueness and indeterminacy.](https://philpapers.org/browse/vagueness-and-indeterminacy) The academic debate around vagueness is, as you might guess, stunningly intricate and complicated.

 I don't propose to provide a theory of vague predicates in this work.
 I don't think one needs a theory of vague predicates in order to make effective use of them in arguments, or in life in general.